oinone/oinone-docs/en/DevManual/Reference/Back-EndFramework/module-API.md

                   algorithm-expression: demo_core_sharding_model_${(Long.valueOf(user_id) % 8)}
         props:
           sql.show: true
-      testShardingDs: # Configure the database and table sharding rules for the testShardingDs library
+      testShardingDs: # Configure the database and table sharding rules for the testShardingDs database
-        actual-ds: # Declare that the testShardingDs library corresponds to the pamirs data source
+        actual-ds: # Declare that the testShardingDs database corresponds to the pamirs data source
           - testShardingDs_0
           - testShardingDs_1
         sharding-rules: